Things to do in Mindo: Birdwatching

 The fact is that whether you are an expert or you are a nature lover, you will be mesmerized by the variety of birds and the wide assortment of colors.
 Enjoy a preview of some of the amazing colorful birds you can admire in Mindo.

 Ecuador is home to over 100 IBAs !

 What are IBAs?
-They are Important Bird Areas, and are part of an international program created to help preserve and protect important sites for bird conservation.
-In Ecuador there have been identified over 100 sites of special importance.
+They are Important Bird Areas and are part of an international program created to help preserve and protect important sites for bird conservation.
+In Ecuador there have been identified over 100 sites are of special importance.

 The video is made during 2 different visits to Mindo, some of the shots are taken before the pandemic and the others are recent.